AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/user-notifications.md

 ![](assets/feedback.png)

-**Note**
+>[!NOTE]
+>
-Learners get the feedback option for courses only when an administrator enables it for a particular course.
+>Learners get the feedback option for courses only when an administrator enables it for a particular course.